near/docs/docs/community/faq.md

 ### What are the basic denominations of NEAR?
 We use “NEAR” as a basic denomination.
 The plural is “NEAR”.
-1 NEAR has 1E18 atto-NEAR.
+1 NEAR has 1e24 yotco-NEAR.
 Or 1000 milliNEAR, 1M microNEAR.
 Total supply of NEAR at launch is 1 billion.

 ### Is there an EIO, ICO or any other form of token sale?